kuzzleio/kuzzle/doc/2/guides/getting-started/4-authentication/index.md

 For example, the same user can authenticate with the `local` strategy with an username and a password pair but also with the `oauth` strategy using an external provider such as Facebook or Google.

 ::: info
-Kuzzle uses [Passport.js](http://www.passportjs.org/packages/) under-the-hood and therefore there is 300+ strategies that are made available.
-(LDAP, Active Directory, x509, etc.)
+Kuzzle uses [Passport.js](http://www.passportjs.org/packages/) under the hood, and therefore there are 300+ strategies readily available.
+(LDAP, OpenID, Active Directory, x509, etc.)
 See [how to integrate a new strategy](/core/2/some-link-on-integrating-new-strategy)
 :::

-We saw that in the [Access Control Rights](/core/2/guides/getting-started/3-access-control-rights) guide.
-When creating a user, we had to provide credentials for the `local` strategy but we could have provided more strategies:
+We saw that in the [Access Control Rights](/core/2/guides/getting-started/3-access-control-rights) guide, when creating a user, we had to provide credentials for the `local` strategy, but we could have provided more strategies (provided the right strategy plugins are installed):

 ```bash
 $ kourou security:createUser '{